 - Two faculty, each serving a three year term–staggered (appointed by Faculty Welfare and Development Committee)

 - One non-supervisory and one supervisory representative (appointed by the Vice Chancellor for Administration and Finance)

 - One non-supervisory and one supervisory representative (appointed by the Vice Chancellor for Student Affairs)

 - One Student Government Association (SGA) Representative for student workers (Student Government Association President or designee)

 - Academic Environmental Health and Safety Representative who represents Biological Safety, Lab Safety, Laser Safety, and Radiation Safety (voting ex-officio member)

 - University Environmental Health and Safety Representative (and Institutional Director), Chair (voting ex-officio member)

-- Reports: Assistant Vice Chancellor for Public Safety
+- Recommendations and Reports: Assistant Vice Chancellor for Public Safety

 - Approval of the Minutes